Cheswick Green Primary School Pupil premium strategy statement

 Challenge number(s) addressed |

-and teaching assistants Communicate in print Precision teaching Lego Therapy Language Link Making sense of Autism Fluency Therapeutic Stories Colourful Semantics |
+and teaching assistants Communicate in print Precision teaching Lego Therapy Language Link Making sense of Autism Fluency Therapeutic Stories Colourful Semantics.

-Education Endowment Foundation (EEF) Guide to the Pupil Premium ‘Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils’ ‘Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending.’ |
+Endowment Foundation (EEF) Guide to the Pupil Premium ‘Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils’ ‘Ensuring an effective teacher is in front of every class, and that every teacher is supported to keep improving, is the key ingredient of a successful school and should rightly be the top priority for Pupil Premium spending. |

-Resource our approach to reading and phonics and expand reading resources to support differentiation, achievement and enjoyment. |
+Resources regarding our approach to reading and phonics continue to be developed.
+Reading resources expanded to home reading and to support differentiation, achievement and enjoyment. |

 DfE Reading Framework 2021 advocates use of systematic phonics approach and access to interesting and meaningful reading materials. |